Buttery Pecan Snowball Cookies

 • If the dough is too soft, chill in the refrigerator until you can work with it more easily.

-• If powdered sugar becomes clumpy while rolling the cookies, empty the bowl, and use fresh powdered sugar.
+• If powdered sugar becomes clumpy while rolling the cookies, empty the bowl and use fresh powdered sugar.

-• Store snowball cookies in an airtight container at room temperature for up to 5 days.
+• Store snowball cookies in an airtight container at room temperature for up to 1 week.
 Freeze for up to 3 months.

 Nutrition